MI-AFP/tutorials/tutorials/03_branching.md

     | otherwise = b
 ```

-The order of testing guards is top-bottom and first which is `True` will be applied.
+The order of testing guards is from top to bottom and the first being `True` will be applied.
 Try it with:

 ```haskell
 guardsOrder x